ethanvjohnson/cpsc3300project3/README.md

 * Christian Scott (cfscott@clemson.edu)
 * Ethan Johnson (evj@clemson.edu)

+# Running the Program
+Since we did this project (as per specification recommendation) in Java, we could not easily compile a executable.
+Thus, this program is best run using the makefile.
+The command to run it is:
+> make run file=<input_binary_file>

 # Project Specifications
 This project was a simulation of a single cycle CPU implemented in *MIPS*.
 We used a very limited instruction set of nine instructions:
 * Load word